chrisboulton/php-resque-scheduler/README.md

 To quote the documentation for the Ruby resque-scheduler:

 > Delayed jobs are one-off jobs that you want to be put into a queue at some point in the future.

-The classic example is sending an email:
+    use ResqueScheduler\ResqueScheduler;

     $scheduler = new ResqueScheduler($your_client);
     $in = 3600;
     $args = [];